pearsonty9/ConcurrentLinkedList/README.md

   removeFirst function where instead of searching for a number we would remove just the first item.
 This allows us to not have to traverse the entire list when removing an item.
 Each servant is represented by a thread and will then either add an item, remove an item, or check if an item is in the list.
-In the problem is says alternate the adding and removing but not when to check so I just added it as a third part of the loop.
+In the problem it says alternate the adding and removing but not when to check so I just added it as a third part of the loop.